alexansaa/test_backend_ror/README.md

 In order to run this project you need:

-- You need to have NodeJS installed
+- You need to have Ruby on Rails installed
-- A Web Browser (Google Chrome, Firefox, etc)
+- A Postgresql database engine instance
 - A Code Editor (Notepad++, VSCode, etc)

 ### Setup